 Including these nutrient sources in your diet can help you to intake the recommended daily amount for this essential mineral and experience selenium benefits.

 For those who follow a more restricted diet, whether by choice or due to allergies, we created supplements to support a well-rounded diet.
 If you cut out meat, for example, you may not be able to intake enough key vitamins than you may need.
-That’s why we created vegan supplements, vegetarian supplements, and gluten-free supplements.
+That’s why we created vegan supplements to provide the supplements vegans should take.
+Additionally, vegetarian supplements help bridge the nutrient gap with supplements vegetarians should take.
+Whilst gluten-free supplements provide nutrients for those who avoid gluten in their diet.
 This way, those with dietary requirements don’t miss out on the vital benefits of selenium and other essential nutrients.